Tax Incentives for Businesses in Singapore

 Merger and acquisitions scheme

-In addition to the M&A loan, there is also an M&A scheme that provides a stamp duty relief, double tax deduction, and tax allowance M&A activities.
+In addition to the M&A loan, there is also an M&A scheme that provides a stamp duty relief, double tax deduction, and tax allowance on M&A activities.

 The tax allowance allows businesses to write off 25 percent of the total merger or acquisition value over a five-year period.
 This write off is capped at S$10 million (US$7.3 million).